AnasSarkiz/Library-Management/README.md

 java Main
 ```

+The graphical user interface will launch automatically.

 ## Introduction

-This Library Management System is a robust command-line application designed for efficient library management.
+This Library Management System is a modern GUI application designed for efficient library management.
 It offers:

 ### Key Features
-- Complete book management (add, remove, update)
+- Complete item management (add, remove, update)
+- Support for both Books and CDs
 - Multi-criteria search functionality
 - Borrowing and return tracking
 - Quantity management